 The N.C.
 Department of Transportation's transportation plan – called the State Transportation Improvement Program – identifies the construction funding and scheduling for transportation projects at the state level over a 10-year period.
 Although federal law requires the plan to be updated every four years, the department proactively updates it every two years to ensure it accurately reflects the state's current financial situation.

 The Strategic Transportation Investments law also mandates ongoing evaluation and improvement to ensure the process continues to be responsive to North Carolina's diverse needs.
 This is accomplished through what is known as a "prioritization work group," which is primarily comprised of professional engineers and transportation planners.

-The data-driven process to update the STIP – called strategic prioritization – began in fall 2015 when NCDOT and local planning organizations asked for public feedback on and later submitted projects to be evaluated for the 2018-2027 STIP.
+The data-driven process to update the State Transportation Improvement Program for 2018-2027 – called strategic prioritization – began in fall 2015 when NCDOT and local planning organizations gathered public feedback on projects and later submitted projects to be evaluated – or scored – for the plan.

-Once all project scores are finalized, the top-scoring projects will be scheduled based on available funding and other factors.
-These factors include the completion of environmental studies and engineering plans, corridor spending caps, and federal and state funding restrictions.
+When all project scores are finalized at the statewide, regional and division levels, the top-scoring projects will be scheduled into a draft of the 2018-2027 State Transportation Improvement Program based on available funding and other factors.
+Those factors include the completion of environmental studies and engineering plans, corridor spending caps and federal and state funding restrictions.

-NCDOT will circulate a draft of the STIP for public comment beginning in January 2017.
-The final STIP is expected to be adopted by the N.C.
+The draft is scheduled to be released for public comment in January 2017 and adopted by the N.C.
 Board of Transportation in June 2017.